mxcop/vs-rpi-cmake/readme.md

 First connect your laptop's Ethernet port directly to the one on your Pi.<br>
 *(Don't forget to give power to your Pi using a USB-C cable)*

-Open a terminal on your host PC *(laptop)* and type connect over ssh using:
+Open a terminal on your host PC *(laptop)* and connect over ssh using:
 ```sh
 # "pi" is the default user, and "raspberrypi" is the default hostname.
 $ ssh pi@raspberrypi